VOHeroes Affiliate Partner Back Office

-Have them email David at [email protected] Be sure they mention you.
+Have them email David at [email protected] Be sure they mention you and that you thought they would be a good fit as an Affiliate Partner.
 We want to make sure that all of our Affiliate Partners are of service and are…like you!

 Would you be an Affiliate Partner for my launch?

-David LOVES partnering for his VOHeroes partners, and the way we judge our potential partners is exactly the same criteria he uses to decide to partner with them.
+David LOVES partnering for his VOHeroes partners, and the way we judge our potential partners is exactly the same criteria he uses to decide whether or not he’s able to partner with them.
 Get in touch and ask!